Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 Imagine green hills covered in snow, glittering ice-free fjords, mountains, valleys and a vibrant city in the middle of its surroundings, beating like a living heart.
 Welcome to Oslo, Norway’s largest city and its capital.

-Christmas spirit fills the city from the middle of November and throughout the December covering Oslo in soft lights glittering in the snow, giving it a magic touch.
+Christmas spirit fills the city from the middle of November throughout to December.
+The whole city is covered in soft lights glittering in the snow, giving it such a magic touch.
 Christmas markets will tempt you with a smell of gløgg (Norwegian glüwine), ginger bread and other Norwegian specialties.

 In 40 minutes from the city centre, the metro will take you up one of the highest hills surrounding Oslo.
 Rent downhill or tobogganing equipment, rush down the hills and enjoy crispy winter air biting your skin despite the sunny weather.
 Explore cross-country slopes or go for a walk and feel like a native Norwegian on a Sunday walk.

-Also, don’t forget to visit Holmenkollen National Ski Arena which will provide you with brilliant views of the city, ski museum and downhill simulator.
-This will give you an understanding of why its a temple to the religion of skiing in Norway.
+Also, don’t forget to visit Holmenkollen National Ski Arena.
+This will will provide you with brilliant views of the city, ski museum and downhill simulator.
+It will give you an understanding of why its a temple to the religion of skiing in Norway.

 The modern Oslo will surprise you with its museums and contemporary architecture.
 Visit Oslo Opera House and walk on its white marble roof.
 Its architectonic design gives spectators the image of the Opera House arising from the fjord.
-Also, it’s free to enter which is great.
+Also, it’s free to enter which is great news.

 Another eye-catching architectonic wonder is Astrup Fearnley Art Museum with its intention to provide a visual idea of the tall ships once sailed along Oslo’s harbor.